We Are Once Again Asking for More Memes of Bernie Sanders

 Our thoughts, Trends

-Chances are, if you have gone online in the past week, you have been met with the steadfast face of Bernie Sanders.
-The phenomena that is the Bernie meme overtook the internet in the past few days.
+Chances are, if you have gone online in the past week, you have been met with memes of Bernie Sanders.
+The phenomena that is the Bernie meme overtook the internet in the past few months.
 Off the back of President Biden’s election, the biggest news was that a veteran member of the Democrat party and failed POTUS candidate, turned up with a chair and some mittens to watch the inauguration.

 Since this now famous image of Bernie Sanders’ emerged, social media has been busy photoshopping Bernie into band photos, creating AR filters to place Bernie in your home and even crocheting him into 3D.
 To meme in January 2021, is to Bernie.

 Bernie is not new to memes.
-The 2020 success of ‘I am once again asking you’, was memed time and time again to encompass everything from the neediness of your cat to forgetting someone’s name.
+Memes of Bernie Sanders have dominated the internet for years (let us not forget the 2020 ‘I am once again asking you,’ meme that encompassed everything from the neediness of your cat to forgetting someone’s name).
 This meme was different though, it was changed and copied and imagined far beyond a text/picture format and has taken on a life of its own.

 To better get to the crux of this issue, I sat down (virtually) with 1000heads’ Communications Director, Savannah Hobbs.
 Savannah believes that the spread of the meme is caused by two-core categories, all loosely connected to a need to let loose and laugh: